sstuti4/Openlane-Sky130-workshop/README.md

    **1. Synthesis** : Synthesis is process of converting RTL (Synthesizable Verilog code) to technology specific gate level netlist.
 Standard cell library and technology related information acts as input for it.

    **2. Floorplan & Power Planning** : The floorplan is the process of determining the dimensions, macro placement, power grid generation and pin placement.
 Power is provided to components with the help of power straps, power rings and power pads.
-Power planning helps tp reduce resistance and in addressing problems like electromigration.
+Power planning helps to reduce resistance and in addressing problems like electromigration.

    **3. Placement** : Placement steps helps reduce interconnect delays and enable successful route.
 Firstly ***global placement*** is performed which finds optimum positions for cells.
 Then with the help of the global placement results detailed placement takes place. ***Detailed placement*** ensures minimally altered and close to required placement.